Ninamahdawe/Code-developer-craft/README.md

 ## desciption

-This portfolio was created for me as a candidate to show case my work to future employers, highlighing my passion, understanding of development, and what inspired me to change my career path.
+This portfolio was created for me as a candidate to showcase my work to future employers, highlighing my passion, understanding of development, and what inspired me to change my career path.
 This showcases my creativity with using HTML & CSS to design and bulid a portfolio.
 This will guide future employers to understand my though process around flexbox, media queries, and CSS variables.

 ## usage